sateffen/coredns-ip-destination-guard/README.md

 ## Future work

-This plugin works and I'm using it on multiple systems, so for me it's fine, but there's still more to do, or even more ideas to implement:
+This plugin works, and I'm using it on multiple systems, so for me, it's fine, but there's still more to do, or even more ideas to implement:

 - Add more unittests.
-Currently there are not a lot of them, and it would help to make sure future changes don't break anything.
+Currently, there are not a lot of them, and it would help to make sure future changes don't break anything.
 - Implement an iptables backend.
-Even though iptables is "legacy" it might be worth to implement, as some people still use it.
+Even though iptables is "legacy", it might be worth implementing, as some people still use it.
-- Maybe implement other, interesting firewall integrations, like bpfilter or a BSD firewall maybe?
+- Maybe implement other interesting firewall integrations, like bpfilter or BSD firewall?
 - Experiment with routing instead of firewalls.
 A friend gave me the idea to use BGP to publish allowed routes via BGP to routers and null-route every other IP.
+- Implement the rest of Microsoft's Zero Trust DNS.
+This includes local DNSSEC validation, DoH and mutual authentication (client certificates) with the DNS server.